PatrickMilano21/morning-report/data/reports/morning_snapshot_2025-11-20.md

 **Slightly Bearish**: Price is down -2.49% with mixed signals.
 Notable factors: strongly bearish price action, positive analyst sentiment.

 **Key Points:**
-- Analysts are optimistic, with price targets ranging from $248 to $315, significantly above the current market price of $222.69, reflecting recent upgrades.
+- New Customs and Border Protection regulations may cost Amazon up to $1 billion in air cargo compliance, potentially straining logistics.
-- On November 17, 2025, insiders executed 5 stock sales totaling $1,322,963.18, including 4 sales by CEO Douglas J Herrington and 1 sale by Director Keith Brian Alexander.
+- Amazon is experiencing job cuts reflecting labor market instability, raising concerns about workforce and operational efficiency.
-- Amazon remains a dominant leader in U.S. e-commerce and cloud computing through AWS, with significant growth potential in healthcare and grocery sectors, despite a recent 2.5% stock decline to $217.03.
+- Amazon remains a dominant leader in U.S. e-commerce and cloud computing through AWS, with significant growth potential in expanding e-commerce adoption and the cloud industry.
-- Amazon announced a $3 billion investment to build a next-generation AI and cloud data center campus in Warren County, Mississippi, marking the largest private investment in the county's history and creating over 500 jobs.
+- Amazon's stock recently declined by approximately 2.5% to $217.03 despite positive growth outlooks.